kimutaiamos/github-api/README.md

 No bugs have been identified in the project.

 ### Contact information
-incase of any concerns about my app,kindly don't hesitate to contact us on mail amos.kimutai@student.moringaschool.com
+incase of any concerns about my app,kindly don't hesitate to contact us on mail amos.kimutai@student.moringaschool.com or telephone +254 743 880558

 ### License
 [License](./license)